 Figure 2.
 Sub-sampling process

-As seen in Figure 2, if a participant's EBLTS score was more than total of the arithmetic mean and half of the standard deviation, S/he was included in the high epistemological profile.
-On the other hand, if a preschool teacher's EBLTS score was less than the difference between the arithmetic means and half of the standard deviation, this was categorized as a low epistemological profile.
-The low epistemological profile represents a more precise and rhetorical perspective on the structuring of knowledge in learning-teaching processes.
-The high epistemological profile, on the other hand, represents a multi-dimensional perspective (Schommer-Aikins, 2004).
-It has been assumed that preschool teachers with low and high epistemological profiles have established and stable epistemological beliefs.
+As seen in Figure 2, if a participant's EBLTS score was more than the total of the arithmetic mean and half of the standard deviation, S/he was included in the high epistemological profile.
+On the other hand, this was categorized as a low epistemological profile if a pre-school teacher's EBLTS score was less than the difference between the arithmetic means and half of the standard deviation.
+The low epistemological profile represents a more precise and rhetorical perspective on structuring knowledge in learning-teaching processes.
+On the other hand, the high epistemological profile represents a multi-dimensional perspective (Schommer-Aikins, 2004).
+Therefore, it has been assumed that pre-school teachers with low and high epistemological profiles have established and stable epistemological beliefs.
 The information about the participants can be seen in Table 1.

-As can be seen in Table 1, two of the participants, aged between 24 and 38, are male and the others are female.
+As shown in Table 1, two of the participants, aged between 24 and 38, are male, and the others are female.
 The EBLTS scores of the participants in the sub-groups ranged from 56 to 101.
 The scores of the low group are between 56-59, while the scores of the high group are between 96-101.
 In addition, the schools where participants who have different teaching experience work are located on the European side of Istanbul, the metropolitan city of Turkey.
 While there are 48-60-month-old children in the class of four participants, there are 60-72-month-old children in the class of five participants and 36-48-month-old children in the class of one participant.

 Data Collection Tools